kulikov-dev/LeetCodeNet/README.md

 * #566: Reshape the Matrix (Array)
 * #867: Transpose Matrix (Array)
 * #1232: Check If It Is a Straight Line (Math)
+* #1281: Subtract the Product and Sum of Digits of an Integer (Math)
 * #1502: Can Make Arithmetic Progression From Sequence (Math, Array)
 * #1523: Count Odd Numbers in an Interval Range (Array)
 * #1572: Matrix Diagonal Sum (Array)